jonschlinkert/maintainers-guide-to-staying-positive/README.md

 ## Help, or do no harm

+This section is for those who are having a hard time keeping their negativity to themselves.

 A mentor once said to me, "if I cannot help, I will at least _do no harm_".
 I try to live by this rule.

 If you find that you are so frustrated about a bug you're dealing with that you can barely see strait, and you want to make sure the project's maintainers understand what you're going through, consider the following: